terraform-google-modules/terraform-example-foundation/3-networks-hub-and-spoke/README.md

    echo '<YOUR-PRESHARED-KEY-SECRET>' | gcloud secrets create <VPN_RESTRICTED_PSK_SECRET_NAME> --project <ENV_SECRETS_PROJECT> --replication-policy=automatic --data-file=-
    ```
 1. In the file `vpn.tf`, update the values for `environment`, `vpn_psk_secret_name`, `on_prem_router_ip_address1`, `on_prem_router_ip_address2` and `bgp_peer_asn`.
-1. Enable flag `enable_on_prem_connection_roles` on step 0-bootstrap to grant roles needed by the networks service account.
 1. Verify other default values are valid for your environment.

 ### Deploying with Cloud Build